bhinebaugh/State-Race/README.md

-An adaptation of a custom board game
+An adaptation of a board game originally developed for the kindergarten classroom with an aim of educating about US geography

+# Implementation in Vue.js

+uses Vue, VueX for state management, Vue templates

+## Installation
+Use npm or yarn to install Vue's dependencies: `npm install`

 # Equipment:
 Deck.
 One card for each state?
 Two cards for each state?
 Wildcards?